captainnotseeingthesea/GPU-Benchmarks-Collection/README.md

 Lonestar: M. Burtscher, R. Nasre, and K. Pingali, “A Quantitative Study of Irregular Programs on GPUs,” in Proceedings of the International Symposium on Workload Characterization (IISWC), November 2012, pp. 141-151

-## 2. Galois
+## 2. Galois, GaloisGPU
-This repository includes longstar, which is an irregualar GPU benchmark, which can be got from https://github.com/IntelligentSoftwareSystems/Galois
+This repository includes longstar, which is an irregualar GPU benchmark, which can be got from https://github.com/IntelligentSoftwareSystems/Galois and https://github.com/IntelligentSoftwareSystems/GaloisGPU
 Include some new benchmarks which are not included by gpu-app-collection/lonestargpu-2.0.
 If using this benchmark, please cite the following paper:
 M. Burtscher, R. Nasre, and K. Pingali, “A Quantitative Study of Irregular Programs on GPUs,” in Proceedings of the International Symposium on Workload Characterization (IISWC), November 2012, pp. 141-145